Mindful-AI-Assistants/planet-smart-city-laguna-iot-pucsp/README.md

 With a strong foundation in **interdisciplinary collaboration** and international cooperation, this initiative bridges data science with real-world applications to foster resilient, inclusive, and intelligent cities.

-Developed by the **CDIA group at PUC-SP**, this extension project aims to optimize **smart resource management systems** in the Smart City Laguna – combining **technology**, **sustainability**, and **community innovation** to empower underserved regions.

-With a strong foundation in **interdisciplinary collaboration** and international cooperation, this initiative bridges data science with real-world applications to foster resilient, inclusive, and intelligent cities.

 <br>

 ## 🌐 [Planet Smart City]():